Thursday, August 30, 2018

 Wednesday, August 29, 2018

 "UPSTART!
-YOUR ANCESTORS WERE MERE MEDICI BANKERS, WHILE MINE HAVE BEEN FEUDAL LORDS SINCE THE NINTH CENTURY!"
+YOUR ANCESTORS WERE MERE MEDICI BANKERS, WHILE MINE WERE NINTH-CENTURY FEUDAL LORDS!"

 *She who was accused of poisonings and black masses.